bdogabriel/archives-processing-program/README.md

 The Original project was made by [@Pones2](https://www.github.com/Pones2) and me, for the Archives Processing class.
 This repository is for improving the application and refactoring the code.

-The program consists of a series of functions to manipulate archives, implementing some basic functionality of a DBMS.
+The program consists of a series of functions to manipulate archives, implementing core commands of a DBMS.
 Everything was built from scratch using `C` programming language.

 ## Current State